cboudereau/dotnetlinux/README.md

       "FSharp.msbuildHost": ".net core",
       "FSharp.useSdkScripts": true
     }
+## VsCode tasks
+VsCode tasks is used to run the app locally by just pressing F5 in vscode which run a docker-compose to setup the database for the build.cmd process.

 ## Build (the type provider will connect to the localdb container to build)
     build.cmd